Student Aid Rights and Responsibilities

 The FAFSA must be completed by April 15 each year.
 Failure to have an official FAFSA on file by the required deadline may result in the loss of your Iona-funded awards.
 Additionally, institutional aid may not be renewed if we do not receive required Verification documents (if applicable) or if complete grade records are not on file by July 15 of every year.

-Undergraduate scholarships and grants are available for four academic years (eight semesters) of undergraduate study at Iona College if you meet the requirements that follow.
+Undergraduate scholarships and grants are available for four academic years (eight semesters) of undergraduate study at Iona University if you meet the requirements that follow.
 Graduate student awards are also available for your program of study and students are automatically considered for these awards during the admission process.

 - Enroll as a matriculated, full-time undergraduate student.

 - Make Satisfactory Academic Progress toward your degree